axoflow/axosyslog-core-docs/content/docs/chapter-parsers/apache-access-log-parser/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

 The Apache access log parser can parse the access log messages of the Apache HTTP Server.
-The {{% productparam "abbrev" %}} application can separate these log messages to name-value pairs.
-For details on using value-pairs in {{% productparam "abbrev" %}} see {{% xref "/docs/chapter-concepts/concepts-value-pairs/_index.md" %}}.
+The {{% param "product.abbrev" %}} application can separate these log messages to name-value pairs.
+For details on using value-pairs in {{% param "product.abbrev" %}} see {{% xref "/docs/chapter-concepts/concepts-value-pairs/_index.md" %}}.
 The `apache-accesslog-parser()` supports both the Common Log Format and the Combined Log Format of Apache (for details, see the [Apache HTTP Server documentation](https://httpd.apache.org/docs/2.4/logs.html#accesslog)).
 The following is a sample log message:

 ```c